pblottiere/geoconvtools/README.md

 # geoconvtools

-Various tools for data conversion.
+Various tools for geodata conversion.

 ## hgt2png

-Convert a hgt file (https://dds.cr.usgs.gov/srtm/) to a DEM png raster (or just display it).
+Convert a hgt file (https://dds.cr.usgs.gov/srtm/) to a DEM raster (or just display it).

 For example: